nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 **Notes:**
 - This operation is idempotent - calling it multiple times is safe
 - Returns `deletedCount: 0` if no tasks exist
-- Operation is atomic - all tasks are deleted in a single transaction
+- Operation is atomic - all tasks are deleted in a single database transaction
 - Cannot be undone - ensure you have backups if needed
 - Frontend shows confirmation dialog before execution
 - Success message displays the number of deleted tasks
+- HTTP 500 status returned on server errors (not error object in response body)

 ### GET /health
 Returns the health status of the backend.